preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/templates/index.rst

 3. Choose to use a Navigation Structure or just Flat, meaning no navigation structure.

-One example where “Flat” is a relevant choice, is when creating a new Page Collection for News.
+One example where “Flat” is a relevant choice, is when creating a Page Collection for News.

 4. Type a name for the new Page Collection.